Luc de Louw’s personal blog.

-For more 20 years I’m now working as a professional IT-guy.
-The entry to this professional IT-wold was a job as system operator for the TPF operating system in the airline industry.
+For more than 20 years I’m now working as a professional IT-guy.
+The entry to this professional IT-wold was a job as a system operator for the TPF operating system in the airline industry.

-In the year 2000 I changed to the Unix system department where I deployed the first commercially used Linux systems in Switzerlands airline industry.
+In the year 2000, I changed to the Unix system department where I deployed the first commercially used Linux systems in the Switzerlands airline industry.

-Later I worked at different organization of different sizes.
+Later I worked at different organizations of different sizes.
 From the mega-company with 120’000 employees to 200 employees shop.
 And on all those jobs I was the Linux and open source ambassador and changed a lot in the companies infrastructure.

 In July 2011 I got hired by Red Hat as a Senior Linux Consultant.
-For that job I relocated from Zurich, Switzerland to Berlin, Germany.
-Since then I’m working at customers mostly in Germany, often in the neighboring countries, sometimes I’m working in abroad countries such as Malaysia, Uganda, UAE, Mozambique and of course whole Europe.
-It is challenging, but makes a lot of fun and I can see a lot of different places on our beautiful planet.
+For that job, I relocated from Zurich, Switzerland to Berlin, Germany.
+Since then I’m working with customers mostly in Germany, often in the neighboring countries, sometimes I’m working in abroad countries such as Malaysia, Uganda, UAE, Mozambique, and of course the whole of Europe.
+It is challenging but makes a lot of fun and I can see a lot of different places on our beautiful planet.

 - I’m not responsible for the content of links to other websites.
 Use at your own risk